The Riviera balcony & coast paths

 Season calendar : year-round (summer : 8am – 11am only, not allowed on fire risk days)

-The Estérel red pinnacles above the sea
+The Estérel red pinnacle

 Half-day and Full Day